GerHobbelt/r2d3/README.md

-# Raphael Rendered Data Drive Documents #
+# Raphael Rendered Data Driven Documents #

 R2D3 is a collection of examples demonstrating using D3 and RaphaelJS together to render visualizations compatible with all versions of Internet Explorer.